Baidu's EV firm Jidu hires ex-Cadillac designer

-BEIJING, June 28 (Reuters) - Jidu Auto, a smart electric vehicle venture between China's tech giant Baidu Inc (9888.HK) and Chinese automaker Geely (GEELY.UL), said it has hired Frank Wu, formerly at Cadillac, to lead its design studio.
+BEIJING (Reuters) -Jidu Auto, a smart electric vehicle venture between China’s tech giant Baidu Inc and Chinese automaker Geely, said it has hired Frank Wu, formerly at Cadillac, to lead its design studio.

-Wu previously worked for General Motors Co's (GM.N) premium Cadillac brand in Warren, Michigan, and led design studio of Beijing brand of Chinese state-owned automaker BAIC (1958.HK) in Beijing.
+Wu previously worked for General Motors Co’s premium Cadillac brand in Warren, Michigan, and led design studio of Beijing brand of Chinese state-owned automaker BAIC in Beijing.

 Reuters earlier reported Jidu’s hiring, citing people familiar with the matter.